gregsaun/prusa_i3_bear_upgrade/README.md

-# Prusa i3 Bear Upgrade
+# Prusa i3 Bear Upgrade v2.0

 This is an aluminum frame conversion for the Prusa i3 MK2, MK2s and MK2.5.

-Josef PRŮŠA has created numerous of incredible 3D printers and its Prusa i3 MK2/MK2s/MK2.5 is capable of very impressive print quality for a very low price.
+Josef PRŮŠA has created numerous of incredible 3D printers and its Prusa i3 MK3 is capable of very impressive print quality for a very low price.
 A huge thanks to him and all its team!

-Unfortunately, the frame is the weakest point of the machine.
-It is very difficult to square, it is not rigid enough on the Z axis and finally the frame might move a bit when you do some maintenance.
+Prusa i3 MK3 has a much better frame than its predecessors but the Z axis is still not enough rigid.
 A very good project has solved those problems by using 3030 extrusion aluminum : Prusa 3030 Haribo Edition.
+So why another conversion build?
+Check the next section ;)

 ## Why another conversion build?

-* To reduce the number of parts to update from Prusa i3 MK2/MK2s/MK2.5 kit (no need to print a new RAMBo cover nor change any cable, rods or firmware from the original Prusa i3 MK2/MK2s/MK2.5)
+* To reduce the number of parts to update from your original printer (no need to print a new RAMBo/EINSY cover nor change any cable, rods or firmware update)
-* Use more aluminum and less printed parts to build the frame (3D printed parts can crack if tighten too strongly, they are less reliable, less precise and might cost more)
+* Use more aluminum and less printed parts to build the frame (3D printed parts can crack if tighten too strongly, they are less reliable, less precise and might cost more
+* Compatible with MK2, MK2s MK2.5 and MK3 printers
 * Use Openbuilds hardware:
   * To have a single high quality platform of multitude compatible hardware parts (extrusion, plates, brackets, low profile screws...)
   * V shape gives more possibilities to orientate the printed part (45° angle is more than manageable, with T-Slots you might need to add support)